Thursday, 18 June 2020

 by Jose Saramago

-First it was a day without any deaths, then a week, most people are happy and there is a sense of national pride growing (death stopped only in this imaginary country).
+First it was a day without any deaths, then a week.
+Most people are happy and there is a sense of national pride growing (death stopped only in this imaginary country).
 Few are wary of the absence of death, mainly the Church and funeral directors.
-The weeks turned into months and still no one has died!
-People realised that adding days into their lives does not mean adding lives into their days, life does not fill the gap vacated by death!
-Then death (Saramago presents death as a women signing letters with “death” as a name but writing in lowercase!) started to trial other things, including collecting all the lives of those who should have died over the past few months, all at once.
+The weeks turned into months and still no one had died!
+People realised that adding days to their lives does not mean adding life to their days—life does not fill the gap vacated by death!
+Then death (Saramago presents death as a woman signing letters with "death" as a name but writing in lowercase!) started to try other things, including collecting all the lives of those who should have died over the past few months, all at once.

 Ahmad Baker